 I really like that one, not only for the lesson it teaches, but I also like the way it peeks out from beneath his shirt when he has a few buttons undone.

 And then there’s Dan Stevens in this still from the movie ‘Permission’.

 Those two tiny tattoos are really his.
-I had seen the triangle one before and can make a pretty solid guess on it’s relevance, since his movie ‘The Guest’ includes multiple instances of triangles showing up throughout the movie.
+I had seen the triangle one before and can make an educated guess on it’s relevance, since his movie ‘The Guest’ includes multiple instances of triangles showing up throughout the movie.

 Tattoos can be beautiful works of art but I prefer the more subtle approach of quotes or symbols.
 I’m a woman of simple tastes and odd notions.
 Hey, that phrase would make a good tattoo…